TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-delayedoutput.md

 If your job is processing events by Arrival Time (using TIMESTAMP BY clause in your query), your [event ordering policies](https://docs.microsoft.com/azure/stream-analytics/event-ordering) could also delay the output produced.
 When configuring these settings, it is important to remember prioritize your data correctness and latency requirements.

 There are scenarios in which your output might be delayed.
-To learn more, see the recommended documents:
+To learn more, see the recommended documents.

 ## **Recommended Documents**